 At the moment, RUSVPN allows you to call its support team via telephone, send an email, or you can rely on live-chat to resolve your questions.
 Here’s a brief overview.

 - Live-Chat: The official website of this VPN offers a way for you to chat with customer support agents.
-We’ve used this option a few times and it was helpful, for the most part.
-RUSVPN’s customer support agents can be slow to respond and asking 3-4 questions can take up to 30-40 minutes (for the agents to send their responses).
-Still, this can be a reliable way to resolve any problems.
+RUSVPN’s customer support agents can be slow to respond and asking 3-4 questions can take up to 15-20 minutes (for the agents to send their responses).
+And even then, you most likely won’t receive a satisfactory reply.

 - Email / Web Form: RUSVPN’s website provides you with a form that you can fill out.
 On average, it takes around 24 hours to receive a response.
 The same applies when sending an email directly to the company’s customer support.

 - Telephone: Finally, you can find two telephone numbers so you can call RUSVPN.
 These are long-distance calls, so this option can be helpful only to those in the United Kingdom.